-Aurora Health Quartz Medicare Advantage Aurora Health Quartz Medicare Advantage Aurora Health Quartz Medicare Advantage Core D Value D Elite D Services that are covered for you What you must pay when you get these service What you must pay when you get these services What you must pay when you get these services Fitness Benefit Plan provides reimbursement any licensed facility for monthly membership dues.
-Any fitness center services that usually have an extra fee are not included in this reimbursement.
-Up to \$25 reimbursement per month for monthly membershi p dues at a licensed facility.
-Amounts over monthly limit do not apply toward out-of- pocket maximum Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$50 copayment for each Medicare-covered hearing exam \$35 copayment for each Medicare-covered hearing exam \$25 copayment for each Medicare-covered hearing exam One routine hearing exam Hearing Aids Important: Please visit the plan's website or call Customer Service for a listing of participating audiologists.
-There is no coinsurance or copayment for routine hearing exams up to one test every calendar year There is no coinsurance or copayment for routine hearing exams up to one test every calendar year There is no coinsurance or copayment for routine hearing exams up to one test every calendar year Continued on next page
+UW Health IL Quartz Medicare Advantage UW Health IL Quartz Medicare Advantage UW Health IL Quartz Medicare Advantage Core D Value D Elite D Services that are covered for you What you must pay when you get these service What you must pay when you get these services What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished \$45 copayment for each Medicare-covered hearing exam \$35 copayment for each Medicare-covered hearing exam \$25 copayment for each Medicare- covered hearing exam by a physician, audiologist, or other qualified provider. \$45 copayment for routine hearing exams up to one test every calendar year \$35 copayment for routine hearing exams up to one test every calendar year \$25 copayment for routine hearing exams up to one test every calendar year Hearing Aids Important: Please visit the plan's website or call Customer Service for a listing of participating hearing aid providers.